ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 In general, linker do the Relocation Records Resolve as Chapter ELF support depicted and optimization for those cannot finish in compiler stage.
-One of the optimization opportunities in linker is Dead Code Stripping which will explained in this section.
+One of the optimization opportunities in linker is Dead Code Stripping which is explained in this section.
 List the LLD project status as follows,

 - The lld project aims to to be the built-in linker for clang/llvm.